Alternative Schools & Programs of Choice FAQsFrequently asked questions (FAQs) about Alternative Schools and Programs of Choice.

 - First, read the Alternative Schools and Programs of Choice Summary.

-- Next, if you decide to go forward, read Frequently Asked Question #1, What are the definitions of alternative schools and programs of choice.
+- Next, if you decide to go forward, read Frequently Asked Question number one.
+What are the definitions of alternative schools and programs of choice?

 - Then, determine if your plans fit the Definition of a School.
 If your idea does not fit as an alternative school of choice, you might want to establish an alternative program of choice.

-- Then, review the directions for establishing a school on Schools and Districts, and complete an Application for County-District-School (CDS) Code (form TSD-01) (DOC; Revised 05-Mar-2008) This form is used to open a new school or district.
+- Then, review the directions for establishing a school on Schools and Districts, and complete an Application for a County-District-School Code.
+This online form is used to open a new school or district.